abhishek-on-git/ReadBud/README.md

  6. Offline Dictionary - Offline support for over 70,000 words.
  7. Tap for meaning anywhere in Phone - You can use Readbud's inline dictionary anywhere in Phone.
 Just long tap the word => Press Share as => Tap on ReadBud.

-Deleted ReadBud 1.0 altogether due huge structural differences
+Deleted ReadBud 1.0 altogether due to huge structural differences.